AlexeyKupershtokh/node-kontagent/README.md

 # Notes

-Since node-kontagent uses and `http` module you may want to adjust [http.globalAgent.maxSockets](http://nodejs.org/api/http.html#http_agent_maxsockets).
+Since node-kontagent uses the `http` module you may want to adjust [http.globalAgent.maxSockets](http://nodejs.org/api/http.html#http_agent_maxsockets).

 In this module semantics `successCallback` is not a success callback actually.
 It's supposed to be a regular callback